 Abstract.
 In this article we report on our efforts to test and expand the current state-of-the-art in eigenvalue solvers applied to the field of nanotechnology.
-We singled out the nonlinear conjugate gradients (CG) methods as the backbone of our efforts for their previous success in predicting the electronic properties of large nanostructures and made a library of three different solvers (two recent and one new) that we integrated into the parallel PESCAN (Parallel Energy SCAN) code [3] to perform a comparison.
+We singled out the nonlinear conjugate gradients (CG) methods as the backbone of our efforts for their previous success in predicting the electronic properties of large nanostructures and made a library of three different solvers (two recent and one new) that we integrated into the PESCAN (Parallel Energy SCAN) code [3] to perform a comparison.
+The methods and their implementation are tuned to the specifics of the physics problem.
+The main requirements are to be able to find (1) a few, approximately 4 to 10, of the (2) interior eigenstates, including (3) repeated eigenvalues, for (4) large Hermitian matrices.